-Despite claims of Diniz having a three-year contract, it wasn’t stated in writing, hence why the Brazilian left without any legal dispute.
+Despite claims of Diniz having a three-year contract, it was claimed that the contract wasn’t in writing Subsequently, the Brazilian left without any legal dispute.

-Andrea Montermini was signed for 1996, after leaving the defunct Pacific Racing team, and alongside him was Luca Badoer, who himself had left Minardi to create an all Italian line-up on the grid.
+Andrea Montermini was signed for 1996, after leaving the defunct Pacific Racing team.
+Alongside him was Luca Badoer, who himself had left Minardi to create an all Italian line-up on the grid.

-Frenchman Franck Lagorce joined Forti Corse as their test driver, who also had Grand Prix experience after he drove twice for Ligier at the end of the 1994 season.
+Frenchman Franck Lagorce joined Forti as their test driver, who also had previously driven for Ligier at the end of the 1994 season.

-Parmalat surprisingly remained, though they had a significantly smaller presence this time around, whilst Brazilian beer brewery Kaiser maintained their presence on the side of the front wing.
+Parmalat surprisingly remained, though they had a significantly smaller presence this time around, as did Brazilian beer brewery Kaiser.

 Andrea Montermini’s qualifying run for the 1996 Australian Grand Prix in the virtually sponsor less Forti FG01B, in which the Italian driver failed to qualify.
 Video courtesy of EuroSport and Formula One World Championship Limited.

-Sergio Rinland was now the team’s Head Technical Director, with Cesare Fiorio hired as Team Manager, who’d previously worked as a Sporting Director for Ferrari, Minardi and Ligier in Formula 1, as well as Lancia in the FIA World Rally Championship.
+Sergio Rinland was now the team’s Head Technical Director.
+Cesare Fiorio was hired as Team Manager, having previously worked at Ferrari, Minardi and Ligier in Formula 1, as well as Lancia in the FIA World Rally Championship.

-Unsurprisingly, the team’s fortunes didn’t change as Badoer and Montermini failed to qualify for most of the races as the team struggled to overcome the new 107% rule, which was introduced to prevent unfit cars, such as the FG01B, from competing.
+Unsurprisingly, the team’s fortunes didn’t change as Badoer and Montermini failed to qualify for most of the races due to the new 107% rule.

 Ryton had designed the new car, along with Chris Radage and Riccardo de Marco, which saw a significant step in terms of aerodynamics and downforce.

-Although Badoer would go on to finish in tenth, albeit four laps down on the leaders, this would prove to be the only classified finish in a Grand Prix for the FG03.
+Although Badoer would go on to finish in tenth, he was four laps down on the leaders.
+This would also be the only classified finish for the new car.

-Ahead of the Spanish Grand Prix, Forti announced a partnership with Shannon Racing, who’d debuted that year in the International Formula 3000 Championship and saw the team’s livery on the car change to white and green.
+Ahead of the Spanish Grand Prix, Forti announced a partnership with the new Formula 3000 outfit Shannon Racing.
+As a result, the team’s livery on the car change to white and green.

 The team received new sponsors in the form of Bettina, the Fin First Group and Gaiero.

-Shannon had claimed they had a 51% stake in the team from the deal, only for Guido Forti to state that this wasn’t true, as Shannon hadn’t made the necessary payment within the six-day deadline agreed during a meeting in Milan.
+Shannon claimed they had a 51% stake in the team from the deal.
+Guido Forti then denied this, and stated that Shannon hadn’t made the necessary payment within the agreed deadline during a meeting in Milan.

-Guido Forti had signed the new Concorde Agreement shortly before the team’s demise, which meant they were entitled to a share of the extra television revenue that was due to be paid out.
+Guido Forti had signed the new Concorde Agreement shortly before the team’s demise, which meant they were entitled to a share of the extra television revenue.

-Speaking to Italian website F1Sport in 2014, Giorgio Stirano labelled the combination of Pedro Diniz’s departure and the stubbornness of team owner Guido Forti as the root of the team’s eventual downfall:
+Speaking to Italian website F1Sport in 2014, Stirano labelled Pedro Diniz’s departure and Guido Forti’s stubbornness as the root of the team’s eventual downfall:

-“When we entered F1 in 1995, the team had behaved in a dignified way.”
+“When we entered F1 in 1995, the team had behaved in a dignified way,” Stirano said.

 “We were able to create a structure with a hundred people but in the team, there was a problem related to the pilot, Pedro Diniz, who at the end of the year abandoned the team of which, among other things, he was a shareholder.”